flyingrhinonz/nftwatch/README.md

 - Features can be added.
 - nftwatch is tied to the nft output.
 Any changes in nft output will break nftwatch.
-- Supports up to 9999 lines and handles before display may get messed up.
+- Supports up to 9999 lines/nft-handles before display may
+get messed up.
 Should be enough for most use cases though.

 I initially wrote nftwatch because I wanted a realtime